kansasdynamics/blue/README.md

 # Blue Team Scripts
 The scripts in this repository are primarily for Digital Forensics and Incident Response, but may also include general purpose system administration scripts.

-## Purpose
-This script automates a few tools used to analyze suspicious files and outputs the result in a markdown file.

-## Platforms
-Use in Debian-based distros like Kali or Ubuntu.

-## Usage
-See the instructions below for each script.

 ### *File Analyzer*
 Place the shell script in the same directory as the file you want to analyze and then run it.